Chains and antichains in the Weihrauch lattice: Introduction

 In a given partial order $(P,\le)$, a \textdef{chain} is a linearly ordered subset of $P$.
 Conversely, an \textdef{antichain} is a set of pairwise incomparable elements of $P$.
 We use $\family{a_i}{i\in I}$ to denote a family indexed with elements in some set $I$.
 We stress that, for example, a chain $\family{a_i}{i\in \omega}$ of elements of $P$ could be ill-founded or even dense.
 On the other hand, if $L$ is a linear order, we write $\sequence{a_x}{x \in L}$ if the chain $\family{a_x}{x\in L}$ is order-isomorphic to $L$ via the map $x \mapsto a_x$.

 A set $S\subseteq P$ is called \textdef{cofinal} (in $P$) if for every $p\in P$ there is $q \in S$ such that $p\le q$.
 The \textdef{cofinality} of $P$, denoted $\cofinality(P)$, is the least cardinality of a cofinal chain.
+A cardinal $\kappa$ is called \textdef{regular} if it is equal to its cofinality.
 The dual notion of cofinality is \textdef{coinitiality}: a set $S\subseteq P$ is called \textdef{coinitial} if for every $p\in P$ there is $q \in S$ such that $q\le p$.
 Equivalently, a coinitial set in $P$ is a cofinal set in $P^*:=(P,\ge)$.
 The \textdef{coinitiality} of $P$, denoted $\coinitiality(P)$, is the least cardinality of a coinitial chain.
 Both cofinality and coinitiality need not be well-defined for an arbitrary partial order (e.g.\ if the partial order is only made of two incomparable elements).
 A generalization of cofinality (resp.\ coinitiality) that is well-defined for every partial order $P$ is \textdef{set-cofinality} (resp.\ \textdef{set-coinitiality}), namely the least cardinality of a cofinal (resp.\ coinitial) subset of $P$.
 The set-cofinality and the set-coinitiality of $P$ are denoted by $\setcofinality(P)$ and $\setcoinitiality(P)$, respectively.
+The two notions clearly agree on linear orders.

 In this paper, we study the existence and extendibility of chains in the Weihrauch degrees.
 While we are mostly interested in the extendibility of chains of order type $\kappa$ or $\kappa^*$, for some cardinal $\kappa$ with $\cofinality(\kappa)>\omega$, many techniques apply to partially ordered families of degrees as well.
-We characterize when a set of Weihrauch degrees has an upper bound (\thref{thm:no_upper_bound}) and, for every $\eta\le \continuum := 2^{\omega}$ with uncountable cofinality, we provide an explicit example of a chain of order type $\eta$ with no upper bound (\thref{thm:long_chain_no_UB}).
+We characterize when a chain of Weihrauch degrees has an upper bound (\thref{thm:no_upper_bound}) and, for every $\eta\le \continuum := 2^{\omega}$ with uncountable cofinality, we provide an explicit example of a chain of order type $\eta$ with no upper bound (\thref{thm:long_chain_no_UB}).
 This can then be used to show that there are no cofinal chains in the Weihrauch degrees of any order type (\thref{thm:no_cofinal_chains_W}).

 In contrast, the picture of the coinitiality of the Weihrauch degrees looks quite different: while there are descending chains of order type $\continuum$ with no non-zero lower bound, the existence of a coinitial sequence in the Weihrauch degrees is independent of $\ZFC$ and equivalent to $\CH$ (\thref{thm:coinitial_chains_W}).
 We also characterize when chains of order type $\kappa+\lambda^*$, for cardinals $\kappa$ and $\lambda$ with uncountable cofinality, admit an intermediate degree (\thref{thm:intermediate_degree}), and show that each interval in the Weihrauch lattice is either finite or uncountable (\thref{thm:intervals_W}).